buddy-compiler/buddy-compiler.github.io/Pages/Documentation/GPUCompilerStack.md

 ### CommonInputConversionPassPipeline

-The main function of this pipeline is to lower the IREE::Input dialect into IREE::Util, IREE::Flow and IREE::HAL dialect (the code is located at: `compiler/src/iree/compiler/InputConversion/Common`)
+The main function of this pipeline is to lower the `IREE::Input` dialect into `IREE::Util`, `IREE::Flow` and `IREE::HAL` dialect (the code is located at: `compiler/src/iree/compiler/InputConversion/Common`)

 ```c++
 void buildCommonInputConversionPassPipeline(OpPassManager &passManager) {